ben-yeung/nft-vision-discord/README.md

 - [x] Setup a collection index queue to handle multiple index requests.
 - [x] NFT Rarity ranking with trait normalization.
 - [x] NFT Rarity ranking with trait count weighting.
+- [ ] Support for SOLANA OpenSea queries
 - [ ] Support for transaction hashes/ids to pull an NFT's collection, purchase price (mint or secondary), and calculate the current risk.
 - [ ] Wallet watching commands for when notable wallets buy/sell monitored collections.
 - [ ] Publish a web dApp to serve as an all-in-one NFT tool with above utilities.